 So like good and prudent “scholars” that you and I are, let’s look up Uncle Webster’s definition to see if it can give us some more clarity on the issue.
 No, not anger, the normal part.
 What does it mean anyways?

 1. According with, constituting, or not deviating from a norm, rule, or principle; conforming to a type, standard, or regular pattern.

 3. Relating to, or characterized by average intelligence or development; free from mental disorder; sane.

 So simply put, according to this, “Anger is a regularly occurring pattern of behavior for sane people with average intelligence who are free from mental disorders.”
-There you go, we have our definition, spread the word, it’s all good, anger is normal, shut down this website, we’re done here.
+There you go, we have our definition, spread the word, it’s all good, anger is normal, shut down the website, we’re done here.

 Actually, when you ponder this you clearly see that almost none of it is true.
-We all know a simple fact of life – just because most people do “it” that doesn’t make it “normal.”
+We all know a simple fact of life – just because most people “do it” that doesn’t make it “normal.”
 Anger is certainly not reserved for sane people with average intelligence.